Arctenik/parc/readme.md

 ### Individual expressions

-A literal expression (string, character set, or wildcard) can be prefixed with a number and either an ampersand or an exclamation point, to produce an offset match or an inverse offset match respectively (neither of which will produce output or change the parser's position in the input); e.g. in a token rule, `-1&"a"` matches if the previous character is "a", and `2!"z"` matches if there is NOT a "z" two characters ahead
+A literal expression (string, character set, or wildcard) can be prefixed with a number (which may be omitted for 0) and either an ampersand or an exclamation point, to produce an offset match or an inverse offset match respectively (neither of which will produce output or change the parser's position in the input); e.g. in a token rule, `-1&"a"` matches if the previous character is "a", and `2!"z"` matches if there is NOT a "z" two characters ahead

 A non-group expression can be prefixed with a colon to include it in output, or a semicolon to remove it from output